-The homeowner stated he bought and occupied this older remodeled home around April 2011 and has had chronic slight water seepage during the 2012-13, 2013-14, and 2014-15 winters in the wall and ceiling below the master bathroom.
+The homeowner stated he bought and occupied this older remodeled home around April 2011 and has had chronic slight water seepage during the past three winters in the wall and ceiling below the master bathroom.
 He removed portions of the wall and ceiling to reveal the subfloor and water supply pipes to the hand wash basin located above the water damaged area.
 He stated that the water entering the subfloor is slight, always in the same location, and occurs only in cold weather.
-The homeowner was unable to find an obvious source for this occasional leak.
+The homeowner was unable to find a source for this occasional leak.

 Using the copper hot water supply tube and a warm air supply duct as reference points, the main wet spot was found to be slightly left of the hot water supply to the left hand sink basin.
 No water supply tube leaks were found, and while the PVC trap and drain were properly configured, the joints lacked purple primer.
 This is not consistent with a best practice installation, but no leaks were found in the drain, even when draining a basin full of water.